 Kidney Disease and Kidney Beans

 For those with healthy kidneys, kidney beans make an excellent complement to a balanced diet, and they contribute to overall kidney health.
 For people who have kidney disease, however, kidney beans provide several nutrients that need to be carefully monitored and modulated.
 Kidney beans contain phosphorus, potassium, protein and magnesium.
-The kidneys filter out dietary excesses, so nutrients that are necessary for normal functioning, and which don’t create an undue burden on kidneys for those who have normal kidney function, can create problems for those with kidney disease.
-Excess protein can accelerate the loss of kidney tissues, according to John McDougall, M.D., and the potassium, phosphorus and magnesium in kidney beans place an undue stress on the kidneys for those who suffer from chronic kidney disease.
+The kidneys filter out dietary excesses, so nutrients that are necessary for normal functioning, and which don't create an undue burden on kidneys for those who have normal kidney function, can create problems for those with kidney disease.
+Excess protein can accelerate the loss of kidney tissues, according to John McDougall, M.D., and the potassium, phosphorus and magnesium in kidney beans place an undue stress on the kidneys for those with chronic kidney disease.